Epix-Incorporated/Adonis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a feature
+name: Feature request
-about: Suggest an idea for a new feature, or a way to improve an existing feature within Adonis
+about: Suggest an idea for a new feature, or a way to improve an existing feature within Adonis.
 title: ''
-labels: "✨ enhancement"
+labels: enhancement
-assignees: ''
+assignees: Expertcoderz

 ---

 - Is your feature request related to a problem?
 If so, please describe concisely.
 (Eg. "I'm always frustrated when [...]", "It's currently too difficult to [...]")
-- What is the solution, improvement or enhancement you'd like to see?
+- What is the solution or enhancement you'd like?
 Please describe.
 - (Any additional context.)